Launch of TESS dialogue series on climate, trade, and sustainable development: Multilateral perspectives

-The Forum on Trade, Environment and the SDGs (TESS) is pleased to launch a dialogue series on climate, trade and sustainable development.
+The Forum on Trade, Environment and the SDGs (TESS) is pleased to announce its dialogue series on climate, trade and sustainable development.

 The series aims to enhance understanding of opportunities and challenges on the nexus of climate, trade and sustainable development, and to support inclusive multilateral cooperation on these topics.
 Working in collaboration with a wide range of stakeholders, the series will combine high-level dialogues and solution-oriented thematic roundtables.

-In 2021, the dialogue series is starting with high-level sessions on the margins of the UN Climate Conference of Parties (COP26) and WTO Ministerial Conference (MC12).
+In 2021, the dialogue series began with a high-level session on the margins of the UN Climate Conference of Parties (COP26) and WTO Ministerial Conference (MC12).

 - 6 November 2021 at COP26: “High-level dialogue on sustainable trade, climate and nature: How can cooperation on trade support climate action and sustainable development” co-organized on the sidelines of COP26 in collaboration with Chatham House, GCRF TradeHub and UN Environment Programme (UNEP)

-The series will continue in 2021 and 2022 with public webinars and informal, off-the-record thematic roundtables engaging a diversity of stakeholders and institutions, both as speakers and co-sponsoring organizations.
+The series will continue with public webinars and informal, off-the-record thematic roundtables engaging a diversity of stakeholders and institutions, both as speakers and co-sponsoring organizations.
 Events will bring together trade and climate change officials, IGOs, experts, and non-state actors from developed and developing countries, including least developed countries (LDCs).

 The series will explore a diverse range of climate, trade and sustainable development topics, with cross-cutting attention to issues of concern to developing countries, especially LDCs and vulnerable economies (dates and speakers to be announced):